Skip to Content

 Do parrots eat peanuts?

-Are salted peanuts bad for wild birds?
+Are salted peanuts okay for birds?

 Will salted nuts hurt birds or squirrels?